Syrius-79/bare-metal-mind/README.md

 # BARE METAL MIND

-This repository documents what happens when probabilistic systems are treated like systems — not toys.

-Real hardware.
-Measured constraints.
-No cloud abstraction.
-No motivational language.

-Only mechanics.
+Most people don’t run powerful LLMs.

+They run unstable ones.

+They increase temperature.
+They copy prompts.
+They blame the model.

+Then they say:
+“LLMs are overrated.”

+No.

+They were never under control.

 ---

+## WHAT THIS REPOSITORY IS

+This project documents structured testing of local Large Language Models.

+Focus areas:

+- constraint
+- drift
+- behavioral stability
+- context pressure
+- parameter control

+Tested on real hardware.
+Under real limits.
+Without API abstraction layers.

+No hype.
+No prompt magic.
+No AI influencer theatre.

+Only systems under load.

+---

-## ENGINEERING POSITION
+## SWISS ENGINEERING CONTEXT (CH)

-Written from a Swiss systems background.
+This project is built from a Swiss systems mindset.

-Gymnasium logic.
-DEC-era hardware culture.
-Military discipline.

-Precision is not aesthetic.
-It is operational.
+Precision.
+Discipline.
+Constraint.
+Accountability.

 Systems must behave predictably.
-If they don’t, the fault is structural.
+If they do not, the fault is structural.

 Large Language Models are stochastic engines operating under constraint.

-Temperature is pressure.
+Temperature = pressure
-Context is load.
+Context length = structural load
-Sampling is bias control.
+Sampling = bias control

-If a model drifts, it is not mystical.
+Drift is not mystical.

-It is mechanical instability.
+Drift is mechanical instability.

 ---

-## LANGUAGE AS A CONTROL VARIABLE
+## LANGUAGE & TEST SCOPE

+Primary documentation language: English.

-All experiments in this repository were conducted bilingually.
+Core experiments conducted in:

-**German and English.**

-This is intentional.
+- English
+- Standard German (CH/D context)

+Additional validation tests executed in Swiss German dialect.

 Language is not decoration.
-It is structural pressure.
+It is a control variable.

-Different languages influence:
+Different linguistic environments influence:

 - token distribution
-- instruction clarity
+- instruction compliance
-- moral framing
 - verbosity
+- alignment smoothing
 - drift behavior

-Prompts can be translated.
-Behavior under pressure changes.
+Italian and French were not part of the controlled scope.

+Translation preserves wording.
+It does not preserve behavioral stress.

 ---

-## D / CH / A – SYSTEMREALITÄT
+## SYSTEMREALITÄT (DE)

-Mitteleuropäisches Systemdenken bedeutet:

-Messbarkeit.
-Reproduzierbarkeit.
-Grenzwerte.

-Ein LLM ist kein kreatives Wesen.
+Dieses Repository dokumentiert strukturierte Tests mit lokalen LLMs.

+Keine Spielerei.
+Keine Marketing-Sprache.

-Es ist ein Wahrscheinlichkeitsmodell unter Last.
+Ein LLM ist ein Wahrscheinlichkeitsmodell unter Last.

 Ohne Struktur entsteht Durchschnitt.
 Ohne Begrenzung entsteht Drift.
-Unter Druck zeigt sich Charakter.
+Unter Druck zeigt sich Systemverhalten.

 Hier wird nicht inszeniert.

 Hier wird geprüft.

+Ma plaunsch.